 Select the target's Resource Category

-Select the representation with the highest priority supported media type for that category in the <accept> query parameter, which is compatible with the Accept header field.
+Select the representation with the highest priority supported media type for that category in the accept query parameter, which is compatible with the Accept header field.

-If no media type in the <accept> query parameter is supported, select the highest priority supported media type for that category in the Accept header field, if any.
+If no media type in the accept query parameter is supported, select the highest priority supported media type for that category in the Accept header field, if any.

 Otherwise, select the default media type for the category if the Accept header field contains a wildcard media range matching the category, if any.